reb0und/lrs/notes/advanced_features.md

 unsafe {
     println!("abs val of -5 according to C: {}", abs(-5));
 }```
-- Within the `unsafe extern "C"` block, have listed the names and signatures of external functions from another language to call, the `"C"` part defines which application binary interface (ABI) the external function uses, the ABI defines how to call the function at the assembly level, the `"C"` ABI is the most common and follows the C programming language's ABI, info about all teh ABIs Rust supports is available in the Rust Reference
+- Within the `unsafe extern "C"` block, have listed the names and signatures of external functions from another language to call, the `"C"` part defines which application binary interface (ABI) the external function uses, the ABI defines how to call the function at the assembly level, the `"C"` ABI is the most common and follows the C programming language's ABI, info about all the ABIs Rust supports is available in the Rust Reference
 - Every item declared within an `unsafe extern` block is implicitly unsafe, some FFI functions are safe to call, the `abs` function from C's standard library does not have any memory safety considerations and know it can be called with any `i32`, in cases like this, can use the `safe` keywrod to say that this specific function is safe to call even though it is in an `unsafe extern` block, after making that change, calling it no longer requires an `unsafe` block
 - Example: ```
 unsafe extern "C" {